kloppi417/glimmer-shaders/README.md

 - [BuilderB0y](https://github.com/builderb0y) from whom I shamelessly stole the idea of an infinite ocean plane
 - As always, the members of the ShaderLABS Discord server who have helped me get this far learning how to do all this
 - Many other people, there are links scattered throughout the code
+- kloppi417 for so helpfully fixing the capitalization of "macOS"

 ## Get in touch
 If you have an issue with Glimmer or just want to chat, you can [join my Discord server](https://discord.gg/b9SHNcvs6c) or find me in `#jbritains-shaderpacks` in the [shaderLABS Discord server](https://discord.gg/RpzWN9S).